MLB

 see also

 With Aaron Judge, Cody Bellinger, and Trent Grisham projected as primary outfield options, the battle now centers on depth roles.
 Grichuk’s arrival increases pressure on internal candidates competing for a reserve spot.
-That internal competition has already sparked speculation that the Yankees could consider surprising Opening Day move with Jasson Dominguez if roster dynamics shift in camp.
+That internal competition has already sparked speculation that the Yankees could consider a surprising Opening Day move with Jasson Dominguez if roster dynamics shift in camp.

 Survey